-Once all our non-mortgage debt was paid off, I decided that I wanted to make sure that I never got into credit card debt again, so we got rid of all our credit cards.
+Once all our non-mortgage debt was paid off (working on paying off our mortgage!), I decided that I wanted to make sure that I never got into credit card debt again, so we got rid of all our credit cards.

 I honestly think I was disciplined enough at that point to NOT get myself in trouble with them, but since I didn’t see any benefit to them now that our credit card debt consolidation was complete, we just got rid of all of them.